sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 It then shows a couple of selected important configuration settings with default values: build path, install path, path to easyconfigs repository, the robot search path, source path.

-Configure EasyBuild via the environemt variable ``$EASYBUILD_PREFIX`` which changes all inportant configueration settings.
+Configure EasyBuild via the environment variable ``$EASYBUILD_PREFIX`` which changes all inportant configuration settings.
 To significantly speed up the builds, you can also change the build path to ``/tmp``.
 Note that the build directories are emptied and removed by EasyBuild when the installation is completed (by default).

 .. code-block:: bash